e-zz/logseq-pdf-extract/README.md

 This is requested by https://github.com/e-zz/logseq-pdf-extract/issues/8#issuecomment-1900524449

 #### Enable the Zotero-style title
-Follow the Zotero File naming style (see the [template in Zotero tutorial](https://www.zotero.org/support/file_renaming)) for pages created by importing from Zotero.
+Follow the Zotero File naming style for pages created by importing from Zotero.
+For customization, you need to configure in Zotero.
+See the [Zotero tutorial](https://www.zotero.org/support/file_renaming).

 This is a workaround for https://github.com/e-zz/logseq-pdf-extract/discussions/12